-The botanical gardens at Shore Acres State Park are ablaze with color throughout the year.
+Shore Acres State Park are ablaze with color throughout the year.
 The Friends of Shore Acres host open house events in the Garden House periodically through the year.
 Events still to come this year include Rose Sunday on Father's Day in June, Dahlia Day in September, Orchids "Gems of the Rain Forest" in October and the annual Holiday Lights and Open House from Thanksgiving Day to the Sunday after New Year's Day.
-World File Photo Shore Acres.
-On the Net:
+World File Photo

+The botanical gardens at

+8. Give dad a rose for Father's Day.